Updated: Jun 18

 Now for some cons of using Adobe Photoshop and Lightroom.
 Firstly, these programs do cost money, however you can arrange to make monthly payments plans, which is what I do for both programs.
 If you are wanting to explore photo editing before committing to a fee, I suggest using GIMP (GNU Image Manipulation Program).
 This is a free downloadable program that has been recommended by various other artists.
 You can also use GIMP for digital painting and graphic design. https://www.gimp.org/A con I find is sometimes when I transfer images from Lightroom to Photoshop, the paintbrush strokes change, which has caused me some trouble.
 To avoid this, I usually stick with using Photoshop's paintbrushes.

 Overall, Black Light was an empowering and fun experience.
-I enjoyed with new paints, new lighting and had a blast collaborating with a supportive creative team.
+I enjoyed working with new paints, new lighting and had a blast collaborating with a supportive creative team.
 With each photo shoot, there is usually hundreds of images, and when I feel inspired I like to go back into the original files and play with editing.

 Thanks for reading!
 I'd love to hear your thoughts, drop me a comment below.